 Housing Options, Homelessness and Support

-Our Housing Options Guide has more detailed information on housing including: council housing, housing associations; mid-market rent/ intermediate tenures; private rented housing, homeownership, options for people with disabilities, homelessness, housing support and mortgage/rent arrears.
+Our Housing Options Guide has more detailed information on housing including: council housing, housing associations; mid-market rent/ intermediate tenures; private rented housing, home ownership, options for people with disabilities, homelessness, housing support and mortgage/rent arrears.

 What do I do if I am at risk of losing my home?

 Facing homelessness can be stressful and isolating.
-Don not wait until you are actually homeless before getting advice as in many cases you homelessness may be preventable.
+Do not wait until you are actually homeless before getting advice as in many cases you homelessness may be preventable.
 If you think you are at risk of becoming homeless you should contact us as soon as possible.
 Even if we cannot prevent it, we may be able to help you find somewhere else to live before you are made homeless.

-Our Homelessness page has more details on how we can help.
+Our homelessness page has more details on how we can help.

 What are housing support services?